-“In the Mid Heart of city Mumbai is a old and famous location called ‘Worli’, Today seen as a famous commercial hub of some age old companies and few corporates and some skylines costing hefty amount per square feet was once known as ‘Worli Village’, a location connected and reached from multiple stations on western route of South Mumbai.
+“Worli Koliwada (Also Known as Worli Fishing Village) is in the Mid Heart of city Mumbai is a old and famous location called ‘Worli’, Today seen as a famous commercial hub of some age old companies and few corporates and some skylines costing hefty amount per square feet was once known as ‘Worli Village’, a location connected and reached from multiple stations on western route of South Mumbai.
 One thing that didn’t changed since so many decades is the little fishing village of early inhabitants of City ‘Kolis’ at the coastal corner of all these sky touching buildings.
 Those authentic tribal koli fisherman do the fishing business for earnings and survival today also.
 The yearly fish festival inside village is the most awaited and hope 2016 brings in more fun and fresh fishes and other sea food.
 Get into for a short tour of this place, collect lots of smile, feel the lost ‘Bombay’ and see the street life and i am sure for few minutes you will forget about you being in the capital city Mumbai..”

 Picture Credits Worli Village Official

-A Glimpse Inside Worli Village
+A Glimpse Inside Fishing Village

 This Fishing village is perfect place to see life of fisherman family and things around, one can see big fish baskets made of wood sticks which are strong enough to carry fishes to market in a vehicle, it also removes the extra water and keep fishes in perfect condition.
-Baskets are individual marking particularly in green color to identify when loaded together and taking towards market places.
-Grannies are seen helping too, cleaning varandas and doing miscellaneous home work, The Varandas (Open Place) are seen used by those little kids and children lucky enough to get such open muddy place to play their favorite games like cricket and football, a boon in this concrete jungle called ‘Mumbai’.
+Baskets are individual marking particularly in green colour to identify when loaded together and taking towards market places.
+Grannies are seen helping too, cleaning varandas and doing miscellaneous home work, The Varandas (Open Place) are seen used by those little kids and children lucky enough to get such open muddy place to play their favourite games like cricket and football, a boon in this concrete jungle called ‘Mumbai’.

 Whats more ?
 Ask for some help and see the immediate response and helping hands to guide you inside location to explore and for things you want.
 Not just this village, go to any corner of this city, the village people are equally helpful for anything you ask, they have time to respond with big smile even to welcome to peep inside their life.
 Now if you are lucky, you can see the traditional way of getting married here, the Mandav day (A Day Prior to Wedding) is considered fun and dance day when people will eat, drink and dance the way they want, full of excitement and entertainment with nashik dhol or an orchestra.
 Request for some authentic Koli food served in Patravali and see those delicious fresh fishes served.
 Next, during wedding day watch those beautiful women of India, the traditional wear of beautiful bride and nauvari sari other women and girls in village wear during such occasions.
 That’s the little, limited yet a beautiful life of village here.